ayalon/leaflet_widget/README.md

 ![](demo/settings.gif)

-For drawing of layers it used the library [Leaflet.PM](https://github.com/codeofsumit/leaflet.pm) instead of Leaflet.draw:
+For drawing of layers it used the library [Leaflet.Geoman](https://github.com/geoman-io/leaflet-geoman) instead of Leaflet.draw:

-Because [Leaflet.Draw](http://leaflet.github.io/Leaflet.draw/docs/leaflet-draw-latest.html) does not support MULTIPOLYGON, the Leaflet.PM library was used.
+Because [Leaflet.Draw](http://leaflet.github.io/Leaflet.draw/docs/leaflet-draw-latest.html) does not support MULTIPOLYGON, the Leaflet.Geoman library was used.

 Original author